coderkhaleesi/byte-sized-ml/_posts/2020-03-09-Conditional-Probability-and-Conditional-Expectation.md

 title: "Conditional Probability and Conditional Expectation"
 subtitle: "Basics of Conditional Probability so you handle it like a pro"
 date: 2020-03-09 12:34:07 -0400
-background: '/img/posts/05.jpg'
+background: '/img/posts/prob.jpg'
 ---

-<p>The reason I write this post is because I used to get routinely confused with finding expectations of conditional probability distributions.
+<p>The reason I wrote this post is because I used to get routinely confused with finding expectations of conditional probability distributions.
 Part of the reason was that I didn't understand the notation properly, and part was the notation itself was pretty loose.
 But as I see, there are many books that use loose notation, so I decided it's up to me to get to the bottom of this and crank it out.</p>

 <p>So today we are going to go on a really funn ride of conditional probability distributions.
 Don't worry, we are not going to use any obscure pdfs/pmfs.
 Just plain old rules of probability.</p>